Christian Fiction Changes Lives

 It’s not just Bible reading and nonfiction Christian books that can help build faith, although they are important too.
 Some believers are stuck in comfortable Christian bubbles.
 Yet, through the power of story, they can experience struggles and viewpoints they’ve never encountered in life, and you gain a better understanding of God

 Whether the book deals with heavy topics or is a light read, whether it has a profoundly spiritual theme weaved through the story or a milder one.
 Or if the ending was a happily-ever-after or is a bit gloomy where the main character let out their last breath.
 It can still inspire us to grow closer to God.

 I lead a book club at my church.
 Many times, my book friends have mentioned how the CF book we shared helped build their faith or dig deeper into their Bibles.
 Some have even said they were convicted to forgive someone or ask for forgiveness.

 Christian fiction is not just for Christian women.
 We need to see more of it aimed at men.
 And both must have plots and characters that are real enough to attract the attention of non-Christians.

 I’ve read many testimonies from readers about how it was Christian fiction that lead them to Christ.
 To my fellow CF writers and me, this genre is how we share the Good News.
 We hope that our books will plant seeds.

-We want unbelievers to pick up our story for good entertainment, and to identify with a character, and see how God can change that character and us all.
-CF books are no replacement for the Bible, but every CF book should point towards it.
+We want unbelievers to pick up our story for good entertainment, to identify with a character, and see how God can change that character and us all.
+CF books are no replacement for the Bible, but every CF book should point toward it.